Alternate Route of Delivery

 Register for More Information

-Register to gain access to resources that are relevant for your practice, such as:
+Register to gain access to resources that are relevant for your practice.

 - Gilmartin R, Bruce D, Storrs BB, et al. Intrathecal baclofen for management of spastic cerebral palsy: multicenter trial.
 J Child Neurol.
 2000;15(2):71-77.

 - Ivanhoe CB, Francisco GE, McGuire JR, Subramanian T, Grissom SP.
 Intrathecal baclofen management of poststroke spastic hypertonia: implications for function and quality of life.
 Arch Phys Med Rehabil.
 2006;87(11):1509-1515.